jhysler/CTI-Analyst-Challenge/Submissions/Proactive CTI CompuSys LLC.md

 Mandiant is tracking 4 uncategorized (UNC) threat actors exploiting this vulnerability, including those deploying Lockbit ransomware.
 This vulnerability is also in CISA's Known Exploited Vulnerability (KEV) Catalog as "Known" to be involved in ransomware campaigns.
 It was added to the KEV only after 8 days of a published CVE, this pattern is consistent with commodity and widely publicized exploits being used by ransomware threat actors.

 Note: Citrix Netscalers and ADC Gateways also had an unauthenticated remote code execution vulnerability reported in Summer 2023[1].
-Given the continued success of eCrime actors and interest into these devices.
-It is expected that this Citrix Netscaler/ADC appliances will be of continued interest to threat actors.
+Given the continued success of eCrime actors and interest into these devices, It is expected that this Citrix Netscaler/ADC appliances will be of continued interest to threat actors.

 | MITRE ATT&CK Tactic | Technique |
 |----------|----------|